 This is the first in a series of five blogs that explore the 10,000 year history of human relationship to the land in the Piedmont region of North Carolina.
-Other blogs in this series include Indigenous Cultures of the Piedmont, European Colonization, Industrialization, and The Piedmont’s Next Chapter.
+Other blogs in this series include Indigenous Cultures of the Piedmont, European Colonization, Industrialization of the Piedmont, and The Piedmont’s Next Chapter.

 A New Chapter at Catawba Run